 Agency: A core component of wellbeing is the feeling that we have agency over our own lives.
 That means that we can choose what we want for ourselves, and we have the ability and freedom to act on those choices.
 Our work intends to approach people in ways that enhance their sense of agency.

-The Poverty Stoplight program was created based on Fundación Paraguaya’s experiences in the fields of microfinance, entrepreneurship, and poverty reduction with rural farmers in South America.
+Aspire is part of the Poverty Stoplight program.
+Poverty Stoplight was developed by Fundación Paraguaya, shaped by their experiences in the fields of microfinance, entrepreneurship, and poverty reduction with rural farmers in South America.
 From the beginning, it has been both theory- and evidence-driven.

 Through an agreement with Fundación Paraguaya, the Social Innovation and Entrepreneurship Lab became a global Poverty Stoplight Hub in 2018.
 Adopting the name “Community Aspirations Hub,” we worked with partner organizations across the state to adapt the Poverty Stoplight to fit North Carolina’s context.
 We renamed the tool “Aspire” to remove the stigmatizing reference to poverty and shift the focus to holistic wellbeing, which encompasses economic mobility and is broader than a traditional income-based understanding of poverty.